jcdiegolopez/command-line-clue/game/game/notebook.md

 - Finded clue Maybe we should check back in the school
 - Finded the clockmaker in the school
 - Finded clue The dust on the floor shows a clear path heading to the cafeteria.
+- Finded the Brass Candlestick in the kitche
+- Finded clue Go back and check the kitchen in the school.